How to Cold Call: The Complete Guide for Sales Reps

 2. Discovery (The Middle)

 Once you've earned their attention, your job is to understand their situation.
-This is where most reps fail — they start selling before they understand the problem.
+This is where most reps blow it.
+They start selling before they understand the problem.

-According to Yesware's research, asking 11-14 questions during a cold call increases success rates by 70%.
-That doesn't mean rapid-fire interrogation — it means genuine curiosity about their situation.
+Per Yesware's research, asking 11-14 questions during a cold call increases success rates by 70%.
+That's not rapid-fire interrogation.
+It's genuine curiosity about what they're dealing with.

 Good discovery questions: